SanaeLamti/Enhancing-retinal-blood-vessel-segmentation_Attention-Blocks/README.md

 The study demonstrates that **Spatial-AttVesNet significantly outperforms the Simple U-Net model** in retinal vessel segmentation performance across all tested datasets.
 Improvements are evident in both quantitative metrics and the visual quality of the segmentations, while maintaining a low parameter count.

-*(Example: Spatial-AttVesNet achieved an average Dice coefficient of X% compared to Y% for the Simple U-Net on the MDRID dataset.)*

 ## Repository Structure